Nursing Safety Huddle: 5 Best Practices for Facilities

 Since nursing huddles should be no longer than 10 minutes, solidifying a routine structure and setting expectations upfront can improve the flow of these meetings.
 This includes outlining:

-Who’s expected to attend: Safety briefings don’t only have to involve nursing staff.
-These meetings can also be multidisciplinary, inviting the voices of doctors, respiratory therapists, and any other care personnel in your unit.
+Who’s expected to attend the huddle: Nurses may be the only staff present at the briefing.
+However, these meetings can also be multidisciplinary, inviting the voices of doctors, respiratory therapists, and any other care personnel in your unit.
 You may also choose to invite other staff periodically, depending on the safety events that occur during each shift.

 When and where meetings will be held: Staff should have guidelines on when, where, and how often they should meet with the team for huddles.
 This will ensure that staff can get to where they need to be on time and avoid scheduling conflicts with designated huddle times.

 Agendas are a useful tool that can help maximize the efficiency of team huddles.
-While the specifics of an agenda may change slightly from day to day, you can create a nursing safety huddle template to set broader goals.
-Below is an example of how you could structure an agenda for your daily nursing huddles.
+While the specifics of an agenda may change slightly from day to day, you can create a nursing safety huddle template or huddle board to outline repeating topics and keep the meeting on track.
+Below is an example of how you could structure an agenda.
+Incident reports are an additional source for nursing huddle board ideas, because they flag high-risk areas and services.

 Daily Safety Huddle: Example Agenda